WORLDSPIRIT on CIUT FM & CKWR FM

 My aim and my learning was to fashion a soundscape, as radio can so well, that was an interior and introspective journey for the listener.
 For me, the show marked a time of significant transition in my life – a journey I am so grateful for – a liminal space for my own development that the listener and I explored, hand in hand, each week.

-Untypical of the previous years of WorldSpirit shows, An Easter Mediation is my personal reflection on the Christian Easter Story that begins with the ancient story tradition and samples of traditional music for the feast day to shift by the end to readings of contemporary literature as a way of still seeing the story, but for our modern time.
+Untypical of the standard WorldSpirit show, An Easter Mediation is my personal reflection on the Christian Easter Story that begins with telling of the ancient story and ritual tradition along with samples of traditional music for the feast day; gradually the telling shifts to a reading of contemporary literature excerpts as a way of continuing to imagine the story, but for our modern time.

 Hans Kung professor at Tübingen University was visiting scholar at the University of Toronto this is the first public lecture given.
 Hans Kung was the leading scholar and proponent of Ecumenism that originally looked for a common ground to bring together the many Christian divisions of thought and practice, and from this expanded to consider the common ground of all religious belief.
 Hence, the first show, the fundamental question of Ecumenism parsed in two ways, a fundamental religious understanding behind all religion and the claims of some religions or denominations to exclusivity: Is there One True Religion?